landlab/landlab/docs/model_grid.rst

     t = []
     q_outlet.append(0.)
     t.append(0.)
-    outlet_link = mg.get_active_link_connecting_node_pair(outlet_node,
+    outlet_link = mg.active_link_connecting_node_pair(outlet_node,
                                                           node_next_to_outlet)

 For this model, it would be nice to track discharge through time at the watershed outlet.
 To do this, we create two new lists: one for the time corresponding to each iteration, and one for the outlet discharge.
 Using lists will be slightly slower than using pre-defined Numpy arrays, but avoids forcing us to guess how many iterations there will be (recall that time-step size depends on the flow conditions in any given iteration).
 We append zeros to each list to represent the starting condition.
-To find out which active link represents the watershed outlet, we use ModelGrid's ``get_active_link_connecting_node_pair()`` method.
+To find out which active link represents the watershed outlet, we use ModelGrid's ``active_link_connecting_node_pair()`` method.
 This method takes a pair of node IDs as arguments.
 If the nodes are connected by an active link, it returns the ID of that active link; otherwise, it returns ``ModelGrid.BAD_INDEX_VALUE``.

 Main loop
 >>>>>>>>>